gabbloquet/vite-react18/README.md

 Usage : `For example, you can use startTransition to navigate between screens without blocking user input.
 Or useDeferredValue to throttle expensive re-renders.`
 But : `However, long term, we expect the main way you’ll add concurrency to your app is by using a concurrent-enabled library or framework. (router libraries will automatically wrap navigations in startTransition)`

-New hooks linked : `startTransition`, `useDeferredValue` and `useId`.
+New hooks linked :

-`useDeferredValue` : Interesting for user experience, if you type in an input with a lot of elements (loading when search), using this hook give to user opportunity to continue typing even if there is an action at the same time, allows concurrency.
+ - `useDeferredValue` : Interesting for user experience, if you type in an input with a lot of elements (loading when search), using this hook give to user opportunity to continue typing even if there is an action at the same time, allows concurrency.
-`useDeferredValue` : Allows managing changes in a state.
+ - `useDeferredValue` : Allows managing changes in a state.
 Exemple put a loading message on searching, or a loader.
-`useId` : create an id like `:r0:` which could be use in input if, label htmlFor...
+ - `useId` : create an id like `:r0:` which could be use in input if, label htmlFor...
 Seems to just increment it.

 #### Hooks